ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 The things to remember are that (1) each line begins with an element or class or other selector (here we have the `p` element), (2) you need to enclose all your style declarations (`text-indent: 1em;` is one declaration) for that element in curly braces, and (3) each style property (e.g., `text-indent`) should separate its name from its value with a colon, and (4) each style value (e.g., `1em`) should conclude with a semicolon.
 Internal spaces are disregarded.
 That means that `text-indent:1em;` is interpreted no differently than `text-indent: 1em;`, the latter of which includes a space after the colon.

 There are a lot of different style properties.
 A full list can be found in this [CSS properties reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#index).
 Similarly, there are a [host of CSS values and units](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Values_and_Units) you can assign to those properties.
-Our suggestion is to use our template as place to get your toes wet and feel for some of the more common stylying properties and then to branch out from there.
+Our suggestion is to use our template as a place to get your toes wet and feel for some of the more common styling properties and then to branch out from there.

 Getting back to our example, those style instructions will be applied to every element in your text that is tagged with a `p` element.
 Again, this is why we assigned classes to distinguish different paragraphs from one another.
-Using an earlier example, we talked about mapping the Word style **First-P** to a paragraph with a class of `pf`, which results with in this coding:
+Using an earlier example, we talked about mapping the Word style **First-P** to a paragraph with a class of `pf`, which results in this coding:

 ```html
 <p class="pf">...</p>
 ```

-Now, that paragraph is Manifold will have all of these style instructions applied to it:
+Now, that paragraph in Manifold will have all of these style instructions applied to it:

 ```css
 p {